Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Numerical Results

-where $p = p(t)$ denotes the position (or displacement) of the mass at time $t$, $m>0$ is the constant mass, $b>0$ is the damping coefficient, and $k>0$ is the spring constant \cite{Nagle2011}.
+where $p = p(t)$ commonly denotes the position (or displacement) of a mass at time $t$, $m>0$ is the constant mass, $b>0$ is the damping coefficient, and $k>0$ is the spring constant; see, e.g., \cite{Nagle2011, Boyce2001}.
 Here $\theta(t)$ represents external forcing applied to the system, which we treat as our time-varying parameter of interest.
 Letting $v(t) = p'(t)$ denote the velocity of the mass, we can rewrite \eqref{eq:SpringMass} as a first-order ODE system of the form